FriquetLuca/lazy-toolbox/lazy-portable/README.md

 New modifications were introduced:
 - Introduction of an override of `patternSet` and `IsPatternEnd` in `simpleCharbox` for new rules in nested content.
 - Add `exp` parse for numbers.
+- Patch the wrong return type of `combinationArrayNRNO` in `LazyMath`.

 ### v0.0.10 - Charbox failing